jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 validate JSON data for the Bulk RDAP.
 It is further RECOMMENDED that Elliptic Curve Digital Signature Algorithm (ECDSA) ([@!RFC7518, section 3.4]) be used for JWS.

-When JWS and JWK are used to sign JSON data, the JWS string is returned in the HTTP response for the Bulk RDAP request.
-The client first verifies the JWS string and then decodes the Base64URL-encoded payload for JSON data.
+When the server uses JWS and JWK to sign JSON data, a JWS string is returned in the HTTP response for a Bulk RDAP request.
+The client then verifies the JWS string before decoding the Base64URL-encoded payload for JSON data.

 Furthermore, it is RECOMMENDED that the guidance from [@!RFC7481, section 3] be followed to secure the Bulk RDAP URL for encryption, authentication, and authorization.